rekha-balan/azure-docs-test2-pr.nl-NL/articles/search/search-howto-complex-data-types.md

 Complex data types are not natively supported in Azure Search, but a proven workaround includes a two-step process of flattening the structure and then using a **Collection** data type to reconstitute the interior structure.
 Following the technique described in this article allows the content to be searched, faceted, filtered, and sorted.

 ## <a name="example-of-a-complex-data-structure"></a>Example of a complex data structure
-Typically, the data in question resides as a set of JSON or XML documents, or as items in a NoSQL store such as DocumentDB.
+Typically, the data in question resides as a set of JSON or XML documents, or as items in a NoSQL store such as Azure Cosmos DB.
 Structurally, the challenge stems from having multiple child items that need to be searched and filtered.
 As a starting point for illustrating the workaround, take the following JSON document that lists a set of contacts as an example:

 ~~~~~
 [